Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Related Work

-Several works have attempted to automate the process of CoT prompt discovery. \citet{zhang2022automatic} proposed to use LLMs to generate CoT solutions for diverse training questions in zero-shot and integrate the generated CoT solutions in the prompt for solving test questions.
-This method can be seen as a special version of our \codename algorithm with~$M = 0$ iterations, while our experiments demonstrate that \codename improves the CoT solutions on the training examples through iterations. \citet{deng2022rlprompt,zhang2023tempera} proposed to train an additional policy model to find the best prompt through reinforcement learning, but their approaches are limited to prompt optimization within a relatively small search space~(i.e. it is restricted to the prompts that are either extremely short or within a small edit distance from an initial prompt). \citet{zhou2023large} proposed a method for automatically generating, scoring and selecting effective instruction messages~$m$ for zero-shot chain-of-thought reasoning, which is orthogonal and can be potentially combined with our algorithm. \citet{paranjape2023art} introduced a framework that automatically retrieves demonstrations of related tasks from a task library and generates CoT solutions for the new task.
+\citet{deng2022rlprompt,zhang2023tempera} proposed to train an additional policy model to find the best prompt through reinforcement learning, but their approaches are limited to prompt optimization within a relatively small search space~(i.e. it is restricted to the prompts that are either extremely short or within a small edit distance from an initial prompt). \citet{zhou2023large} proposed a method for automatically generating, scoring and selecting effective instruction messages~$m$ for zero-shot chain-of-thought reasoning, which is orthogonal and can be potentially combined with our algorithm. \citet{paranjape2023art} introduced a framework that automatically retrieves demonstrations of related tasks from a task library and generates CoT solutions for the new task.
 However, this framework still requires collective human efforts to write demonstrations for a diverse set of tasks in the task library.
 In contrast, our \codename algorithm enables LLMs to solve complex reasoning tasks without any human guidance.
 Additionally, \citet{yoran2023answering} proposed a multi-chain reasoning~(MCR) method that prompts LLMs to combine pieces of information from multiple chains of thought to predict the final answer, which differs from our method in two ways: first, MCR combines multiple CoT solutions to the same question at test time, while \codename combines CoT solutions generated for different training questions before testing; second, MCR combines solutions only once, whereas \codename iteratively samples new solutions and recombines them.
 As a result, \codename generates effective CoT recipes from only a few training examples, resulting in improved test performance without slowing down test inference.